-The Master Bedroom Flooring Buying Guide
+The Primary Bedroom Flooring Buying Guide

-The style of your master bedroom can offer an excellent guide to choosing the best flooring option.
+The style of your primary bedroom can offer an excellent guide to choosing the best flooring option.
 Often, certain flooring types work better with some styles because they complement the underlying theme.
 Let’s review the options and how they can work for you.

 A. Hardwood Floors

 Hardwood floors offer a classic option with so much going for it.
-It works with almost any master bedroom style from traditional to farmhouse to contemporary.
+It works with almost any primary bedroom style from traditional to farmhouse to contemporary.
 You have numerous options, especially if you begin with unfinished wood.
 You can stain it to match the color scheme to create a unified design.
 To save time, you can also opt for prefinished hardwood.

 Aesthetically, you can use any type of flooring.
 However, there are practical considerations that make one a better choice over another.
-While it’s not the best selection for a bathroom, hardwood stands out as an excellent pick from the types of master bedroom flooring options.
+While it’s not the best selection for a bathroom, hardwood stands out as an excellent pick from the types of primary bedroom flooring options.
 Its smooth surface is easy to clean and resistant to allergens.

 1. Types of Hardwood